ericom-gideon/docs/docs/apps/setup_elasticsearch.md

 Sign into Ninefold and instead of deploying a new app, deploy a server.
 We recommend deploying at least 2GB on the Ninefold bare server.

 Select Ubuntu as the OS and then choose Docker in the server deployment wizard.
 We will automatically setup Ubuntu 14.04 LTS with Docker for you.

-Important: On the last step, be sure to enable Ninefold Net.
-This will enable your Rails App and your Docker server to giggle and share secrets with one another (over internal IPs of course).

 ![All the things](../../img/ninefoldnet.png)